GryllsAddons/ShaguTweaks-mods/README.md

 - **Mouseover Cast**
 *Adds /stcast, /stcastself, /stcasthelp and /stcastharm for use in macros ([HCWarn](https://github.com/GryllsAddons/HCWarn) supported).*
-*/stcast functions like /pfcast in pfUI (same as /cast but for mouseover units).*
+*/stcast functions like /pfcast in pfUI (same as /cast but uses mouseover logic to determine the unit.*
-*/stcastself will always cast the spell on yourself.*
 */stcasthelp will cast the spell if you can assist the unit.*
 */stcastharm will cast the spell if you can attack the unit.*
 *You can use /stcasthelp and /stcastharm in the same macro to cast a spell depending on the unit's reaction.*
-*examples: /stcast spellname, /stcastself spellname, /stcasthelp spellname, /stcastharm spellname*
+***examples:***
+*cast the spell on the unit:*
+`/stcast spellname`
+*always cast the spell on yourself:*
+`/stcastself spellname`
+*cast the spell if you can assist the unit:*
+`/stcasthelp spellname`
+*cast the spell if you can attack the unit:*
+`/stcastharm spellname`
+*cast Holy light if you can assist the unit, otherwise cast Judgement if you can attack the unit:*
-*/stcasthelp Holy Light; /stcastharm Judgement*
+`/stcasthelp Holy Light; /stcastharm Judgement`

 - **Movable Unitframes Extended**
 *Party frames, Minimap, Buffs, Weapon Buffs and Debuffs can be moved while Shift and Ctrl are pressed together.
 Drag the first (end) buff or debuff to move.*